 INSTITUTIONAL BIOSAFETY COMMITTEE FORMS

-Examples of activities requiring the IBC Exempt form are:
+Examples of activities NOT requiring the IBC full Protocol form are:

 - The genetic constructs involved contain NO toxin gene or eukaryotic viral genetic material, or less than one-half of the genome of any eukaryotic virus from RG1 or RG2.